carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 Example: So many to choose from :(

 It is imperative to be aware then that the manner in which data is collected, annotated and results applied, will have far reaching consequences for society as decisions produced by ML systems are increasingly being relied upon in real world scenarios.
-From seemingly benign systems like recommendation engines to predictive policing, opportunities for ML systems to perpetuate and amplify inequalities abound.
+From seemingly benign systems like recommendation engines to predictive policing, opportunities for ML systems to perpetuate and amplify humans bias and inequality abound.

 ## Common bias types in machine learning